charles-lunarg/vk-bootstrap/docs/getting_started.md

 if (!dev_ret) {
     // error
 }
+vkb::Device vkb_device = dev_ret.value();
  ```

 The features and extensions used as selection criteria in `vkb::PhysicalDeviceSelector` automatically propagate into `vkb::DeviceBuilder`.
 Because of this, there is no way to enable features or extensions that were not specified during `vkb::PhysicalDeviceSelector`.
-This is by design as any feature or extension enabled *must* have support from the `VkPhysicalDevice`.
+This is by design as any feature or extension enabled in a device *must* have support from the `VkPhysicalDevice` it is created with.

 The common method to extend Vulkan functionality in existing API calls is to use the pNext chain.
 This is accounted for `VkDevice` creation with the `add_pNext` member function of `vkb::DeviceBuilder`.
 Note: Any structures added to the pNext chain must remain valid until `build()` is called.